ADirin/DataBase_Solution/Week 7/Inclass Assignment/Assignment.md

 ### submission:
-- Push the entire project to a GitHub repository and upload the linkk in Moodke
+  - Push the entire project to a GitHub repository and upload the link in Moodle.
-- Screenshot of the successfull execution of the operations in consol and submit it as a pdf
+  - Take a screenshot of the successful execution of the operations in the console and submit it as a PDF.